What is RYLA?

 Speakers have always represented a wide variety of leadership backgrounds and they have often donated their valuable time and experience.
 Many of the speakers have been participating in this program for some years.
 They bring a myriad of experiences, formats and styles to their presentations which allow the participants to see a variety of leadership styles.

 PLU students continue serving as counselors and provide directions throughout the three and one half days.
 The RYLA program at PLU endeavors to help participants learn about leadership through interactive programs and experiences that can provide a positive frame work for the rest of their lives.

 RYLA During the Pandemic

-In July 2020, we hosted a five-day virtual program with the Rotaract Club of Leadership & Service, based out of Northern New Jersey (District 7490) using their RYLA University program.
+In July 2020, we hosted a five-day virtual program with the Rotaract Club of Leadership & Service in District 7490 (Northern New Jersey), based on their RYLA University program.

 In February 2021, the RYLA Northwest Committee of Districts 5020 and 5030 (Western Washington and Vancouver Island, BC) joined Camp ROYAL (District 5230) (Central California) to present a virtual conference for high school juniors and seniors, RYLA Ascend.
 Click on the 2021 Virtual RYLA Ascend Rotarian Guide to learn more.

 The RYLA Northwest is excited to continue to return to an in-person, near-peer facilitated program after the pandemic.